Ritual (Soulfly album)

-Ritual is the eleventh album by American heavy metal band Soulfly, released on October 19, 2018, through Nuclear Blast.
-It is the third Soulfly album with Max Cavalera's son Zyon behind the drum kit, and the last album to feature lead guitarist Marc Rizzo, and features musical guests Randy Blythe of Lamb of God, Ross Dolan of Immolation, and Mark Damon of The Pretty Reckless.
+Ritual is the eleventh studio album by American heavy metal band Soulfly, released on October 19, 2018, through Nuclear Blast.
+It is the third Soulfly album with Max Cavalera's son Zyon on drums and the last to feature lead guitarist Marc Rizzo.
+It features musical guests Randy Blythe of Lamb of God, Ross Dolan of Immolation, and Mark Damon of The Pretty Reckless.
 Four singles were released from the album—"Evil Empowered", title track "Ritual", "Dead Behind the Eyes", and "Under Rapture".

 The album was produced by Josh Wilbur.
-Max Cavalera published the statement and said "For this one, we really tried to retain the groove of early Soulfly as well as my love for the heavy, fast stuff I'm into: like death and black metal and some hardcore.
+Max Cavalera stated "For this one, we really tried to retain the groove of early Soulfly as well as my love for the heavy, fast stuff I'm into: like death and black metal and some hardcore.
 Working with Josh Wilbur for Soulfly this time around has been amazing.
 He's a huge fan and added a lot to the record.
 I would fight for the fast songs and he would always push me to add more groove.
-I think in the end we created a really cool mix of songs that covers a lot of ground in my career."
+I think in the end we created a really cool mix of songs that covers a lot of ground in my career".